Why Recovery is a Game Changer

 - Incorporate yoga postures at the end of your training sessions and/or restorative yoga with meditation at bedtime to help rejuvenate your mind and body.

 - Use hydrotherapies.

-- Alternate warm & cool shower 3-4 times to help stimulate muscle recovery, or a quick dip in a cold plunge pool to reduce joint aches and lower body temperature.
+- Alternate warm & cool showers 3-4 times to help stimulate muscle recovery, or a quick dip in a cold plunge pool to reduce joint aches and lower body temperature.

 - Take an Epsom salt bath with warm water for 20 minutes to help relax muscles, and reduce soreness and stiffness the following day.

-- Incorporate cryotherapy by using ice bag, ice massage, or ice bath to injured or sore areas after cool down.
+- Incorporate cryotherapy by using an ice bag, ice massage, or ice bath to injured or sore areas after cooling down.
 Or check out our favorite local cryotherapy provider, Elite Body Cryotherapy.

 - Support and soothe your muscles.

-- Use a myofascial tool, such as foam roller, pressure relief ball, massage stick; or invest in a neuromuscular device to help expedite the release of tight or sore muscles, and increase range of motion and blood flow.
+- Use a myofascial tool, such as a foam roller, pressure relief ball, or massage stick; or invest in a neuromuscular device to help expedite the release of tight or sore muscles, and increase the range of motion and blood flow.

 - Try the MELT Method, a self-treatment technique using soft foam roller and treatment balls, to help decrease pain, reduce inflammation, relieve accumulated stress, and improve function and sports performance.

 - Apply dōTERRA Deep Blue Muscle Rub (containing therapeutic essential oils) or Renu Gel to boost muscle recovery and reduce soreness and inflammation.